 Are there aspects of your riding that you would like to improve on?
 Is there a trick you really want to land?
-The New Year is the perfect opportunity to reflect on your snowboard achievements from this past season and set new snowboarding goals for 2017.
+Right now is the perfect opportunity to reflect on your snowboard achievements from this past year and set new snowboarding goals for the new year.

 Make It Look Easy.